sukebenet/dreamtime-website/docs/support/faq.md

 ---

-### Mac M1 support?
+### Apple Silicon support?

-Short answer: It does not depend on us, but it may arrive in the next months.
+Short answer: It does not depend on us, but it will be implemented as soon as possible.

-DreamTime depends on Github Actions to prepare and compile the code for different platforms, support for Mac M1 and others depends on them and is currently in the planning phase for implementation.
+DreamTime depends on Github Actions to compile the code to different platforms, support for Apple Silicon and others depends on them and is currently in the [planning phase](https://github.com/actions/virtual-environments/issues/2486#issuecomment-782034281) for implementation.

 ---

 ### 32-bit support?

-The previous answer applies here.
-However, 32-bit operating systems are becoming obsolete so support for it is highly unlikely.
+32-bit operating systems are becoming obsolete and support for it is highly unlikely.

 ---